Rudy Atwood: Music career

 Throughout his career, Atwood made concert appearances, playing the piano at various churches and concert halls until shortly before his death at age 79 in 1992.
 Among his audience favorites were "Come Thou Fount of Every Blessing", "In the Garden", "When They Ring the Golden Bells", "Now I Belong to Jesus", and "When I Survey the Wondrous Cross".
 His performances included New York City's Madison Square Garden with Jack Wyrtzen, Constitution Hall in Washington, D.C., Red Rocks Amphitheatre in Colorado with Ralph Carmichael conducting an orchestra, Maple Leaf Gardens in Toronto with Fuller speaking, and the Hollywood Bowl.

 Atwood became staff pianist in 1968 at the Church of the Open Door in Los Angeles, where his family attended, also playing at the large Youth for Christ rallies held at the church on Saturday nights.
 He was pianist at Perry Hall Baptist Church in a suburb of Baltimore, Maryland, from 1971 to 1973.
-Atwood wrote in his autobiography that wherever he played in a church, he felt that music should be an integral part of worship, citing Bible verses in which singing and music-making are mentioned: : "I will sing to the Lord as long as I live", and : "Sing psalms and hymns and spiritual songs among yourselves, singing and making melody to the Lord in your hearts".
+Atwood wrote in his autobiography that wherever he played in a church, he felt that music should be an integral part of worship.

 Personal life and legacy

-Atwood married Marguerite Grace Murray (1915–1983) in 1938.
+Atwood married Marguerite Grace Murray in 1938.
 They made their home in Pasadena, California, having two children.
 For relaxation, they enjoyed attending concerts at the Hollywood Bowl and going to Dodgers baseball games.
 Atwood, an avid sports fan, wrote in his autobiography, The Rudy Atwood Story, of their excitement when they witnessed Willie Stargell hit the first out-of-the-park home run at Dodger Stadium, a 507 foot blast off the Dodgers' Alan Foster on August 5, 1969, that completely cleared the right-field pavilion and struck a bus parked outside the stadium.

 Atwood's music is still heard on rebroadcasts of the Old Fashioned Revival Hour, aired on the Fundamental Broadcasting Network and streamed on the internet, and during music programming segments on the Bible Broadcasting Network (BBN) (although Atwood is no longer mentioned by name on BBN, since the network instituted a policy of not making artist attributions).
 Several of his recordings have been re-mastered on compact disc, such as Our Great Savior with Rudy Atwood.
 As to his preference for traditional hymns over contemporary Christian music, Atwood wrote: "I must play what I feel is my ministry to play.
 God blesses hearts, wherever He finds them, with whatever means He has at hand".